sak042/Wessim/README.md

 ```

 ### Support or Contact
-For GitHub use, check out the documentation at http://help.github.com/pages or contact support@github.com and we’ll help you sort it out.
+For GitHub use, check out the documentation at http://help.github.com/pages or contact support@github.com and well help you sort it out.